 9. Report bribery & corruption concerns promptly

-If staff have witnessed or suspect bribery, they need to know how and to whom to report it.
+If staff have witnessed or suspected bribery, they need to know how and to whom to report it.
 They should be able to speak to their manager or report it via your company's established whistleblowing channels.

 It should also be made clear to employees that it's not their job to investigate their concerns.
 They should leave the investigation to the appropriate channels instead.